Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "A magician never reveals her secrets," Rose grinned, tongue in teeth.
 "But seriously.
 I don't mind sleeping in the same bed as you, Doctor.
 'Sides, you really need it," she added, biting her lip.

-"Oh, I look that terrible, do I?" the Doctor scowled, trying to cover up his delight and relief with mock annoyance.
+"Oh, I look that terrible, do I?" the Doctor exclaimed, trying to cover up his delight with mock annoyance.

 "Actually yeah," Rose said, no longer grinning.

-At least she had the decency to look apologetic and abashed when the Doctor looked at her pointedly.
-Although in truth he was already eager to crawl into bed with her (FOR SLEEPING PURPOSES, BY RASSILON) and he was also wondering how she knew he'd been putting off sleep, despite his carefulness to keep it from her.
+At least she had the decency to look abashed when the Doctor scowled at her.
+Although in truth he was already eager to crawl into bed with her (for sleeping purposes, by Rassilon) and he was also wondering how she knew he'd been putting off sleep, despite his carefulness to keep it from her.

 "Oh, quit frowning," Rose said, her grin back in place.
 "Get a good night's rest and you'll be fine.
 Mum always said I looked like hell every time I pulled an all-nighter."